 It’s 4 p.m. at work, your code still doesn’t work and you have no idea why.
-Your brain screams for you to get help, but you are a shy engineer with a pathological fear of annoying people.
+Your brain screams to get help, but you are a shy engineer with a pathological fear of annoying people.
 The truth is, you simply hate the thought of getting rejected.
 The deadline isn’t very forgiving though; it draws closer and closer.
 What a dilemma.

 Hitting a wall because of broken code or a pesky bug with no solution in sight happens.
 It is inevitable.
 After working for a little bit over five years as a developer, I wanted to reflect on what I have learned up to this point in time.

 I eventually realized knowing when and how to ask for help is an incredibly valuable skill at any job.
 This is one of the toughest lessons that I have learned in my life, and I am grateful for everyone who helped me on so many levels.

 - Just ask